opensearch-project/documentation-website/_search-plugins/collapse-search.md

 # Collapse search results

-The collapse parameter in OpenSearch enables you to group search results by a particular field value, returning only the top document within each group.
-This feature is useful for reducing redundancy in search results by eliminating duplicates.
+The collapse parameter groups search results by a particular field value.
+This returns only the top document within each group, which helps reduce redundancy by eliminating duplicates.

-The collapse feature requires the field to be collapsed to be either a `keyword` or a `numeric` type.
+The collapse feature requires the field being collapsed to be either a `keyword` or a `numeric` type.

+---

-## Example of collapsing search results
+## Collapsing search results

-To populate our index with the data needed, we will define our index mappings and define an `item` field indexed as a `keyword`.
+To populate the index with the data needed, define the index mappings and an `item` field indexed as a `keyword`.
+The following example requests shows how to define index mappings, populate the index, and then search it:

 #### Define the index mappings